gregcdjm/gregcdjm-README.md/README.md

 -   For my portfolio project, I worked with a peer on a mobile application.
 It’s an X.. application, built with swift and X..
 We learned how to be organised to deliver a working MVC in a manner of a few weeks…

-## Switch to another file

-All your files and folders are presented as a tree in the file explorer.
-You can switch from one to another by clicking a file in the tree.

-## #### If you want to reach out to me, you can message me on:
+## If you want to reach out to me, you can message me on:

 https://www.linkedin.com/in/gr%C3%A9goire-coudrin-810a66230/